 Many factory workers have shifts where they have an on-call status, meaning they must be ready to come into work if they are contacted by their employer.
-Because there isn’t a guarantee that the person will have to work, there is some debate about what is acceptable and what isn’t when you know that you are on-call for work.
+Because there isn’t a guarantee that the person will have to work, there is some debate about what is acceptable and what isn’t when you know that your job involves on-call work.

 Employers will usually let on-call workers know the expectations for the shift.
-Read through the handbook, or determine your employer’s guidelines to make sure you’re behaving appropriately.
+Read through the handbook, or determine your employer’s on-call work policy to make sure you’re behaving appropriately.
 And, yes, we know how boring it is to read through a handbook, but this information is critical, and not knowing it could jeopardize your job security.

-Whenever you’re on call, there is a chance you will have to drive to work and operate machinery, so you need to make sure that you are fully sober.
+Whenever you’re on-call for work, there is a chance you will have to drive to work and operate machinery, so you need to make sure that you are fully sober.
 Avoid alcohol, and even medications that will make you sleepy or out of sorts.
-Not only will this ensure you will keep you and your team safe by being sober and alert at work, it also ensures you won’t face a drunk or impaired driving charge on the way to work.

 You don’t want to have to struggle through an entire shift tired.
 If you know that you have an on-call shift coming up, get rest before it starts.
 You can even use the time that you are waiting for a call to rest.
 Just make sure that you aren’t too groggy to go if you are called.

-Some employers will require you to remain within a certain distance of the work site if you are on call.
-Comply with this requirement so you can arrive on time if you are called.
+Some employers will require you to remain within a certain distance of the work site if you are on-call.
+Comply with this on-call work rule so you can arrive on time if you are called.
 Even if your employer doesn’t have this requirement, it is still a good idea to remain close so you can report as quickly as possible.
 Relaxing while watching movies at home, finishing household chores or finding things to do around town are great ideas.

 If your employer will contact you on your phone, keep it near you at all times.
 Some employers use older methods, such as pagers, to call workers in.
 Regardless of the technology, keep that device handy and make sure that you have a way to contact the person who is making the call.
 Being easily accessible is necessary when you are on-call.